Phylogenetics-Brown-BIOL1425/phylogeneticbiology/README.md

 Phylogenetic inference.
 In: Molecular Systematics, Second Edition. eds: D. M.
 Hillis, C Moritz, & B. K. Mable.
 [Sinauer Associates](http://www.sinauer.com/detail.php?id=1775)

+Here are some papers that illustrate interesting applications for phylogenetics, key concepts, and methods.
+We will draw from some of these for reading in the class.

+Gire SK, Goba A, Andersen KG, Sealfon RSG, Park DJ, Kanneh L, Jalloh S, Momoh M, Fullah M, Dudas G, et al.: Genomic surveillance elucidates Ebola virus origin and transmission during the 2014 outbreak.
+Science 2014, 345:1369–1372.  http://dx.doi.org/10.1126/science.1259657

+Maddison WP: Gene Trees in Species Trees.
+Syst.
+Biol.
+1997, 46:523–536. http://dx.doi.org/10.1093/sysbio/46.3.523

 ## Schedule

 Please check the schedule a week in advance for revisions.